communityinclusion/explorevr.org/_posts/2014-04-22-Successful-Employment-Outcomes-by-Age.md

 published: true
 ---

-This chart displays successful employment outcomes by age at closure between the years of 2008 and 2012.
-Hover over bars to see number of employment outcomes across major occupation types for ages 14 -24 and 25-64.
-Click the dropdown menu to select data for years 2008-2012.
+**Description:** This chart displays successful employment outcomes by age at closure between the years of 2008 and 2012.

+**Instructions:** Place your mouse on the bars to see number of employment outcomes across major occupation types for ages 14 -24 and 25-64.
+Click the right and left arrows to view data for years 2008-2012.